World Languages

 1 credit

 In this continuation to introductory German, students in German II strengthen what they have learned in the areas of reading, writing, speaking, and listening.
 Emphasis continues to be placed on conversational German, and language recordings and videos provide students with additional examples of authentic German in use.
 In German II, students also complete a film unit.
 By course completion, students are able to describe in detail both orally and in writing their preferences regarding clothing, eating habits, and movies; their region and environmental awareness; health and illnesses; jobs and careers; and in-depth travel planning.
+At the end of this level, students will achieve a proficiency of novice high as defined by the American Council on the Teaching of Foreign Languages.

 *Prerequisite: German I